cansukeles/veterinary-management-full-stack/backend/README.md

 ## Overview

 The Veterinary Management System API is a comprehensive solution for veterinary clinics to efficiently manage their business operations.
 This API is designed to be used by veterinary staff and supports a layered architecture.
-The system enables veterinary doctors to register, manage working days, register customers and their animals, record vaccinations, and schedule appointments.
+The system enables veterinary doctors to register, manage working days, register customers and their animals, record vaccinations and reports, and also schedule appointments.

 ## Layered Architecture